teddywing/chouette-core/DEVNOTES.md

 The standard type policy inherits from `ApplicationPolicy` does not override any _Undesructive_ _Pemission_ but overrides the _Destructive_ ones.

-Normally, but not always they are overriden as follows
+They are overriden as follows

 ```ruby
       def <destructive>?